deuterium33/Sigima/doc/api/index.rst

       - Sets of parameters for configuring computation functions (these parameters are instances of :class:`guidata.dataset.DataSet` objects)

     * - :mod:`sigima.objects`
-      - Object model for signals and images (:class:`sigima.objects.SignalObj` and :class:`sigima.objects.ImageObj`) and related functions
+      - Object model for signals and images (:class:`sigima.objects.SignalObj` and :class:`sigima.objects.ImageObj`), scalar results (:class:`sigima.objects.GeometryResult` and :class:`sigima.objects.TableResult`), and related functions

     * - :mod:`sigima.proc`
-      - Computation functions, which operate on signal and image objects (:class:`sigima.objects.SignalObj` or :class:`sigima.objects.ImageObj`)
+      - Computation functions, which operate on signal and image objects (:class:`sigima.objects.SignalObj` or :class:`sigima.objects.ImageObj`) and return signal or image objects, or scalar results (:class:`sigima.objects.GeometryResult` or :class:`sigima.objects.TableResult`).

 .. toctree::